-The purpose of this zoning is to allow for the expansion of Courtown Adventure and these lands.
+The purpose of this zoning is to allow for the expansion of Courtown Adventure and Leisure Centre and to encourage the development of additional leisure facilities on these lands.
 In particular, the Council will encourage leisure/recreation developments which would extend the tourist season.